 Our weekly newsletter often gives subscribers advance notice about upcoming events and deals, including those offered by us and those being offered by other people.
 Sometimes we share stuff in our newsletter that we literally don’t share anywhere else!

-For another example, travel blogger extraordinaire (and Team Edgar’s very own) Amanda Williams uses her monthly newsletter to tell her blog’s readers about her upcoming adventures:
+Another of our favorite newsletter content examples; travel blogger extraordinaire Amanda Williams uses her monthly newsletter to tell her blog’s readers about her upcoming adventures:

 And once again, Product Hunt uses their newsletter to make sure subscribers always know about upcoming events: